 2. Application Provider-driven management.
 The 5G-RTC AF automatically allocates edge resources for new streaming sessions on behalf of the application using information in the 5G-RTC provisioning session.

--An Edge-enabled 5G=RTC Client leverages the Edge Computing capabilities as defined in TS 23.558.
+An Edge-enabled 5G-RTC Client leverages the Edge Computing capabilities as defined in TS 23.558 [7].

 4.4.2 Extended 5G-RTC architecture for Edge Computing